When it comes to car buying, the internet has definitely leveled the playing field.

 In the SUV segment, the new Honda CRV is simply one of the best out there in the small SUV market.

-What's more, there are still plenty of new 2009 Hondas on dealer lots.
-We've been hearing of especially aggressive discounting on these (again, when using this technique) due to the need to make way for the 2010 models.
-(Note: And it still works great today.)
+What's more, there are still plenty of last year's new Hondas on dealer lots.
+We've been hearing of especially aggressive discounting on these (again, when using this technique) due to the need to make way for the latest models on the way.
+(Note: And it still works great today in 2021.)